Aptitude has launched the third aptamer therapeutic program in collaboration with researchers from Johns Hopkins University.

-Aptitude initiates collaboration with major tech company, combining state-of-the-art Particle Display and machine learning technologies toward unlocking new levels of performance and throughput in our Aptamer discovery capabilities.
+Aptitude has initiated collaboration with a major tech company, applying state-of-the-art Particle Display and machine learning technologies toward unlocking new levels of performance and throughput in our Aptamer discovery capabilities.

-Aptitude has extended its aptamer capability to include a wide range of modified nucleobases.
-By combining Particle Display with these non-natural nucleotides, Aptitude can harness greatly expanded chemical diversity to enable a new range of interactions between aptamers and their targets yielding improved affinity, specificity and success rate.
+Aptitude has made a major technical breakthrough, which integrates a wide range of modified nucleobases into our proprietary Particle Display technology.
+By combining Partile Display with non-natural nucleotides, Aptitude can harness greatly expanded chemical diversity to enable improved affinity, specificity and success rate.

 Aptitude's progress has been highlighted by Congresswoman Lois Capps.

-Aptitude is awarded prestigious Fast Track SBIR Grant from the NIH.
-Among the ~4000 companies that apply to SBIR/STTR grants every year, only ~40 companies with the most validated technology are awarded a Fast Track grant.
+Aptitude is awarded a prestigious Fast-Track SBIR Grant from the NIH.
+Among the ~4000 companies that apply to SBIR/STTR grants every year, only ~40 companies with the most validated technology are awarded a Fast-Track grant.

 Aptitude scientists published breakthrough Particle Display technology in Angewandte Chemie.